 CFD is located in Sandoval County.
 Our station covers all of Cochiti Pueblo, the Town of Cochiti Lake, Kasha Katuwe, Pena Blanca, Hwy 16 and the stretch of Interstate 25 between La Bajada to Budaghers.

-We have 3 fire trucks.
-Two are stationed in Cochiti Lake and our newest one is housed at the Pueblo Station.
+We have 2 fire trucks.
+Old Red is stationed in Cochiti Lake and our newest one is housed at the Pueblo Station.
 We have two ambulances, one at each station, a brush truck for wild land firefighting and an ATV for mountain rescue.

 We have an Insurance Services Office (ISO) rating of 3 out of 10 (1 being the highest).
 This places us in the top 6.8% of the Fire Departments in New Mexico and the second highest in Sandoval County (Rio Rancho has a rating of 2).